AnClark/faust-vst/README.md

     cp examples/*.so ~/.vst

+Note that in the case of Mac OS X, the plugins are actually bundles (i.e., directories) with the `.vst` extension which need to be copied using `-R`:

+    cp -R examples/*.vst ~/Library/Audio/Plug-Ins/VST

-Please note that this step is optional.
+Please note that in any case this step is optional.
 The included plugins are just examples which you can use to test that everything compiles ok and to check for compatibility of the plugins with your VST host.
 You may want to skip this step if you're only interested in compiling your own plugins.

 For compiling your own Faust sources, only the faustvst.cpp architecture and the faust2faustvst helper script are needed.
 There's a `make install-faust`